 Purchase Replica of 1903 Flyer Book

 An exact, full-scale replica of the 1903 Wright Flyer was constructed over a two-year period and then installed in Wright State University's Paul Laurence Dunbar Library in September 2001.
 Now a book, A Dream Fulfilled, about the details involved, the engineering questions overcome, and the many volunteers and supporters behind the project is available.
-A print copy can be purchased for $7.50 plus tax through the Libraries' Online Store, or the book can be viewed online in CORE Scholar.
+A print copy can be purchased for $7.50 plus tax by contacting Special Collections & Archives, or the book can be viewed online in CORE Scholar.